 In addition to her executive career, Stacey also created, wrote and produced an animated comedy for FOX entitled “The Mayor of Annadale Road” and wrote a book of comedic essays called “I Don’t Want to Die Alone: True Stories of Online Dating” published in 2011.

 Director of Development, Scripted Television

 Mark McColey serves as Director of Development for IM Global Television.
-He joined IM Global Television, which has since been rebranded as Global Road Entertainment, at its inception in 2014 Prior to that, he worked in Alternative Programming and Development at Syfy, supporting multiple executives in the acquisition, development, and production of several series, including "Jim Henson’s Creature Shop", "Ghost Hunters", and "Face Off".
+He joined IM Global Television at its inception in 2014.
+Prior to that, he worked in Alternative Programming and Development at Syfy, supporting multiple executives in the acquisition, development, and production of several series, including "Jim Henson’s Creature Shop", "Ghost Hunters", and "Face Off".